Student travel insurance deals

 EHIC and GHIC card

-If you have an EHIC (European Health Insurance Card) that's still in date from the time that the UK was in the European Union, this will give you basic healthcare at a reduced cost when visiting any countries within the EU, Norway, Iceland, Liechtenstein and Switzerland.
+If you have an EHIC (European Health Insurance Card) that's still in date from when the UK was in the European Union, this will give you basic healthcare at a reduced cost when visiting any countries within the EU, Norway, Montenegro, Iceland, Liechtenstein and Switzerland.

 In general, new applications for EHIC cards will get you a UK Global Health Insurance Card (GHIC) instead.
-GHIC cards, like EHIC cards, will let you access state healthcare in Europe for free, or at a reduced cost.
-The only difference is this card can only be used in countries within the EU and Switzerland.
+GHIC cards, like EHIC cards, will let you access state healthcare in the EU for free, or at a reduced cost.

 These cards are free.
 All you need to do is submit an online application.